caickdias/memory-game/README.md

 This is my very first React Native complete project.

-It's a simple app where my main goal was to make a playable memory-game without following any tutorial (tried my own logic) and using stuff I learned from the past months that I've been studying Javascript.
+It's a simple app where my main goal was to make a playable memory-game without following any tutorial (tried to use my own logic) and using stuff I learned from the past months that I've been studying Javascript.

 There are some minor bugs and I don't have plans of fixing them as I'm moving to my next projects to keep learning RN.